 Single instance per installation is the most simple method and will fit most use cases.
 It keeps the server files and configs completely separate from each other.

-This consists of creating a new user for each game server, repeat the install process and edit your config files ensuring default ports are changed.
+This consists of creating a new user for each game server, repeating the install process, and edit your config files ensuring default ports are changed.

-- Running different game servers require installation in a different directory
+- Running different game servers requires installation in a different directory

 - Running multiple servers of the same game, but they have different content, addons or mods.